peermetrics/webrtc-stats/README.md

 The library is heavily inspired by [@fippo](https://github.com/fippo)'s work on a similar library.

+#### Migrating from v1
+To see the changes that appeared in V2 see the [changelog](https://github.com/peermetrics/webrtc-stats/releases/tag/v2.0.0)

 ## How it works

 The main idea of WebRTC Stats is to offer an easy way to read stats from `RTCPeerConnection`s.
 It helps with gathering the stats and has a pretty helpful object that helps you understand how that connection is going.